-For the year ended June 30, 2019, exploration expenses were \$3,558,663 compared to \$4,222,612 in the prior year.
-This represents a decrease of 16% or \$663,949.
-In the current fiscal year, the Company completed activities related to the PFS on Grassy Mountain.
-Total exploration expenses at Grassy Mountain during the year were \$2,722,292.
-For the year ended June 30, 2019, the Company continued developing mine design plans required to satisfy permit application requirements at the Grassy Mountain Project.
-The Company also submitted its conditional land use permit application with the county of Malheur, the approval of which is a required component of the Company's upcoming consolidated permit application with the state of Oregon for its Grassy Mountain Project.
-Also included were other expenses related to the permitting activities in the state of Oregon.
+For the year ended June 30, 2020, exploration expenses were \$4,201,138 compared to \$3,558,663 in the prior year.
+This represents an increase of 18% or \$642,475.
+In the current fiscal year, the Company submitted the consolidated mining permit application with the State of Oregon and submitted a revised POO for its Grassy Mountain Project.
+It also continued to work on its previously announced feasibility study for the Grassy Mountain project.
+Total exploration expenses at Grassy Mountain during the year were \$3,348,180.
+Included were expenses of \$723,279 related to the Company's reclamation activities at the Sleeper Project to reclaim various water collection ponds from the past mining operation.
+These reclamation expenses are reimbursed from funds held in a commutation account as part of the Company's insurance program for outstanding reclamation and environmental obligations at the Sleeper Gold Project.
+For the year ended June 30, 2019, the Company developed mine design plans required to satisfy permit application requirements at the Grassy Mountain Project.
+The Company received its conditional land use permit application with the county of Malheur.

-For the year ended June 30, 2019, land holding costs increased by 17% or by \$90,436 from the prior year to \$610,018.
-The increase was due to the additional claim fees payments and agreement payments related to the Cryla and Nevada Select transactions.
+For the year ended June 30, 2020, land holding costs decreased by 3% or by \$17,040 from the prior year to \$592,978.
+The decrease is primarily due to not incurring lease costs for non-essential mining claims leased from third parties.